yanivfl/AKKA-messaging-service/README.md

 **all functions are documented.

-In assignment 2 we created three packages: Client , Server and Utils.
+In this assignment, We created 3 packages: Client , Server and Utils.

 ## Package Client
 - ClientMain.java is the system actor.